alanoursland/tr_xor/reports/relu1/relu1_overview.md

 ## Experiment Overview

-This experiment investigates how a minimal ReLU-based network—composed of two opposing linear units passed through ReLU and summed—learns to solve the XOR problem.
+This experiment investigates how a minimal ReLU-based network—composed of two opposing linear units passed through ReLU and summed — learns to solve the XOR problem.
 This model is designed as a structural analog of the single-unit absolute value network (`abs1`), based on the identity:

 $$|x| = \text{ReLU}(x) + \text{ReLU}(-x)$$

 Preliminary runs revealed that, unlike the robust `abs1` model, this architecture is surprisingly fragile and frequently fails to converge to a correct solution under a standard initialization.
 This report documents a series of experiments designed to diagnose and correct these failures.
 We began by testing the **Dead Data Point Hypothesis**, which posited that failures were caused by inputs having no initial gradient signal.
 After this was largely confirmed, we identified and tested a secondary **Margin Hypothesis**, which posited that failures also occurred when hyperplanes initialized too close to data points.
+Finally, to validate these findings and explore their temporal dynamics, we developed and tested a real-time monitoring system to detect and correct these geometric pathologies as they emerge during training.

 This multi-stage investigation analyzes how different initialization heuristics affect convergence, reliability, and the emergence of the geometric structures required to solve the problem.